mir4ef/mea2n/README.md

 ## Linting

 Run `npm run lint` to lint your code.
-It will scan the CSS (`LESS`), the TypeScript (client side), the JavaScript (server side) and the HTML files.
+It will scan the CSS (`LESS`), the TypeScript (client side) and the JavaScript (server side) files.

 ## Notes

- - The project is setup with Angular 4.1.x.
+ - The project is setup with Angular 4.2.x.
  - This project is pre-configured to work with `LESS`, because it is easier to setup and requires less dependencies than `SASS`.
 But if you prefer to use `SASS` or something else, please update the project accordingly to fit your needs.
  - The project has a `pre-commit` hook to perform certain tasks before the code is committed.
-The base setup only runs the linting, the tests and scans the packages in `package.json` for known vulnerabilities.
+The base setup only runs the production build and the e2e tests.
 Feel free to modify it to fit your needs or remove it completely.
+ - The project is setup with `@types/jasmine` v2.5.46+, which is a bit more strict, because `any` was replaced with an expected type (`Expected<T>`).
+If you are encountering problems, please downgrade to v2.4.45 ([more info](https://github.com/angular/angularfire2/issues/875))

 ## Further help